Walking Meditation: The Ayurvedic Moving Practice

 Vata Walking Meditation: Slow and Grounding

-Vata types are naturally quick and mobile — walking meditation should counter this by being deliberately slow and connected to the earth.
+Vata types are naturally quick and mobile.
+Walking meditation should counter this by being deliberately slow and connected to the earth.

-Pace: Very slow — about half your normal walking speed.
+Pace: Very slow.
+About half your normal walking speed.
 Feel each footstep fully.

 Focus: The sensation of your feet touching the ground.
 With each step, feel the weight, the texture, the solidity of the earth beneath you.
 Mentally note: "placing," "pressing," "lifting."

-Environment: Flat, even surfaces — a garden path, a quiet park, indoors on a wooden floor.
+Environment: Flat, even surfaces.
+A garden path, a quiet park, indoors on a wooden floor.
 Avoid uneven terrain, windy locations, or busy streets.

 Additional elements:

-- Walk barefoot on grass or earth when weather permits — this grounds Vata energy
+- Walk barefoot on grass or earth when weather permits.
+This grounds Vata energy

-- Wear warm, comfortable clothing; cold disrupts Vata's concentration
+- Wear warm, comfortable clothing.
+Cold disrupts Vata's concentration

 - After the walk, sit for 5 minutes of stillness to consolidate the grounding effect